sgrove/gamma-playground/README.md

 Some examples of how to use Gamma and Gamma Driver.
 In particular, it contains the code translations of the popular [Learn WebGL Series](http://learningwebgl.com/blog/?page_id=1217)

 Currently lessons 1-10 are ported.
 Please feel free to take a shot at porting the remaining 6, it's far easier than you might think!
+Head over to [Issues](https://github.com/sgrove/gamma-playground/issues) to see the remaining lessons.

 ## Warning
 Please don't take the state of this code as finished - feel free to clean it up, send pull requests, and open issues.
 This should become a highly-polished introduction to gamma, from beginner usage to advanced.